sherlx7/cashier-chaos-fixed/README.md

 Description: single background image in the center of the page Future improvements: responsive layout

-Assumptions made:
+**Assumptions made:**
-1. whether a player can retry a level after failing it, or they return to start from level 1 Chosen game design:
+1. Allow the player to continue replay the same level after failing Chosen game design:
 If players successfully complete a level, they can choose to advance to next level or restart If players fail a level, they have the pption to retry same level